Technology To Clean And Reuse PPE Is Being Deployed To Hotspot Hospitals

 At Battelle's headquarters in Columbus, WOSU took an exclusive look at how the technology works.

-Hospitals will gather used PPE, and send it to the closest decontamination machine.
+Hospitals will gather used PPE and send it to the closest decontamination machine.
 A team of four Battelle scientists will put on protective gear and step inside the containers.
-The first chamber is an air lock, and the inner chamber sucks contaminated air from the container through multiple HEPA filters, and then out through a vent in the back.
+The outer chamber is an air lock, and the inner chamber sucks contaminated air from the container through multiple HEPA filters, then out through a vent in the back.

-Used N95 masks will be laid out on metal racks lining the walls.
-Other forms of PPE, such as goggles, can be hung off of metal rods.
-Once the unit is full, the scientists will exit the main chamber into the airlock.
+Used N95 masks will be laid on metal racks lining the walls.
+Other forms of PPE, such as goggles, can be hung on metal rods.
+Once the unit is full, the scientists will exit the main chamber into the air lock.

-They will then spray themselves with ethanol to ensure they aren't contaminated themselves, before exiting the entire container and sealing it tightly.
+They will spray themselves with ethanol to ensure they aren't contaminated, before exiting the entire container and sealing it tightly.

 Scientists then begin the decontamination process, which uses vapor phase hydrogen peroxide.

-"We inject the vapor at the rear of the chamber, and then the fans ensure homogenous distribution," Richter says, pointing at fans mounted in the upper corner of the unit.
+"We inject the vapor at the rear of the chamber, and then the fans ensure homogeneous distribution," Richter says, pointing at fans mounted in the upper corner of the unit.
 "We then have plumbing running to the front, so it has to travel through the entire length of the chamber before it returns and recycles back to the generator."

-Loading the unit, running the decontamination process, letting it aerate, then reloading the cleaned PPE into boxes to be sent back to the hospitals they came from, takes about 12 hours.
+Loading the unit, running the decontamination process, letting it aerate, then reloading the cleaned PPE into boxes to be sent back to the hospitals takes about 12 hours.

-A forklift drives into the warehouse, lifts the shipping container and loads it onto a truck bed, destined for New York City.
+A forklift drives into the warehouse, lifts the shipping container and loads it onto a truck headed for New York City.

-Richter watches on as his scientific accomplishment is prepped for deployment.
+Richter watches as his scientific accomplishment is prepped for deployment.

 "It's been a crazy two weeks, we've been working around the clock," he says.
 "We just want the health care workers to have what they need.
 I don't want to have any health care worker without PPE, facing that choice, having to go into that room.
 So yeah, it feels good."